energywebfoundation/zurich-upgrade-guide/README.md

 ```

 In case chainspec file of your node is placed in different folder, please update it accordingly.

-  - For Nethermind client if you use flag based configuration:
-`--config NETWORK_NAME` for energyweb it is `--config energyweb`

-In this case it is also recommended to validate the checksum.

 ## 3. Restart EVM Client 🚀